jjcazel/JS_Project_Danceability/README.md

 ```

-## Development Timeline
+`## Development Timeline`

-* Get familiar with Spotify API and D3 library and how I will implement them in my project
-* Complete project skeleton `4 Days`
+1. Get familiar with Spotify API and d3.js library and how I will implement them in my project     Complete project skeleton. `4 Days`

-* Be able to view a basic page on local host.
+2. Be able to view a basic page on local host.
-* Set up a Node/Express server and routes to communicate with Spotify API using the Spotify Web Api helper methods.
+    Set up a Node/Express server and routes to communicate with Spotify API using the Spotify Web Api helper methods.
-* Communicate smoothly between my app and the Spotify API. `6 Days`
+    Communicate smoothly between my app and the Spotify API. `6 Days`

-* Start CSS
-* Implement the D3 graph, plot points, and toooltips to visulize the data. `3 Days`
+3. Implement the d3.js graph, plot points, and toooltips to visulize the data.

-* Finish styling and test run the data visualization.
+    Start styling with CSS and d3.js `3 Days`

-* Finish any improvements to the UI. `4 Days`
+4. Finish any improvements to the UI. `4 Days`